Paullllllllllllllllll/AutoExcerpter/README.md

 - Mathematical equations in LaTeX notation
 - Page numbers marked with special XML-style tags
 - Detailed descriptions of visual elements (images, diagrams, charts)
+ - Built-in exponential backoff with jitter and schema-specific retries to gracefully recover from transient errors or ambiguous content flags

 **5. Summarization (Optional)**